Written By – Erica Matsui

 Abokichi in Toronto shows how there’s so many ways to miso.

-Miso isn’t just a condiment for soup.
+Miso isn’t just a condiment for miso soup.
 Furthermore, Abokichi makes unique types of misos.

 These three okazu series have changed the game because it changed miso from being a base paste to a multi-use condiment.
-It can be a dip for vegetables or mix for some sauce, bringing a whole new dimension to miso with these other flavours.
+It can be a dip for vegetables or mix for some sauce, bringing a whole new dimension of miso with these other flavors.

 On top of that clumsy chefs in the kitchen like myself have a plethora of recipes to follow on the Abokichi page linked at the bottom.
 These range from traditional Japanese Saikyoyaki to arrangements of corn and omelettes.
 These easy recipes show how miso can actually be incorporated into western food and everyday dishes.